khanrafa/Employee-Database/README.md

 #Program Name: Employee Database

-#Program Description: H2 employee database system integrated using Java EE DAO using MVC
+#Program Description: H2 employee database system integrated using Java EE DAO using MVC.
+Spring Framwork is used throughout and spring security is implmented